SPAllinsonJS/spallinsonjs-example-intermediate/spallinsonjs/README.md

 #### Repaint

-Manually update a component's view (whenever you know the model has changed)
+Manually update a Component's View (whenever you know the model has changed)

 #### Component

-Inject an entire component into a view
+Inject an entire Component into a View

 #### Repeat

-Repeat a component over an array of data
+Repeat a Component over an array of data

 #### Eval